RobinMeow/ribyns-kitchen/client/README.md

 Cypress:

-- run `yarn run cypress open` and follow the browser to test e2e or component
+- run `npm run cypress:open` and follow the browser to test e2e or component

 ## scss angular problems